 We can’t afford not to be at the UpSkill Houston table.
 We have to be there, listening and responding, to prepare the workforce.
 My graduates need to know that they’re prepared for the next job and how they can continue to upskill for the jobs of the future.
 We need all the community colleges and higher ed partners at the table on this initiative because it’s important work.

 This article is one of a series of four Q&As with executives who participated in a roundtable hosted by UpSkill Houston.
-Don’t miss insights from executives from industry, K-12, and community development, as those posts come online.
+Don’t miss insights from executives from business, K-12, and community development, also available online.